 Nevertheless, there will be occasions when members have concerns about the conduct of their case, whether the caseworker is their NEU workplace representative, branch caseworker or a paid member of the staff of the Union.

 Where possible NEU representatives at all levels will seek to resolve issues by representing the collective views of members.
 This may be through a joint negotiation or consultative committee or, in times of disagreement, in specially arranged meetings with management.

 In this situation the view of the majority of members will be conveyed to management which may not be identical to an individual member’s personal view.
 This would not be a matter covered by this procedure.

 There may however be concerns about the conduct of an NEU representative in this situation and this should, in the first instance, be brought to the attention of the NEU officer concerned and, if appropriate, to the group of members being represented.
-If this does not resolve the issues the concerns should be put in writing to the relevant Regional or Wales Secretary.

 Benefits and Services

 The Union has a number of affinity partners who provide benefits and services to NEU members.
 Should problems arise with any of these they should be raised in the first instance with the provider and if this does not resolve the issues concerns should be put in writing to the Assistant General Secretary, Recruitment and Membership, National Education Union, Hamilton House, Mabledon Place, London.
 WC1H 9BD or by email to [email protected] FAO: AGS Recruitment and Membership.